 Beneath the Solo Master Panel are the Metering controls.
 The individual metering for both Channel and Monitor paths above each channel in the meter bridge can be dimmed using the two buttons on the right-hand side.

-Next to the Control Room monitoring switches, there are three sets of speakers select switches, each with their own trim, as well as the Master Level knob.
+Next to the Control Room monitoring switches, there are three sets of speaker select switches, each with their own trim, as well as the Master Level knob.
 In addition to the main Mix Bus, three stereo external inputs and a minijack input can be routed or summed together to the control room monitors.

 Stereo Faders In The Solid State Logic Origin's Center Section